 Prices vary, depending on the bus you take.
 A one-way ticket with a mini-bus costs 3,000LBP (2USD), whereas modern buses cost 5,000LBP (3.30USD).

 There are very few options in Tripoli but these would be the most popular:

-Budget Guest House – Haddad Hotel – The facilities and rooms are very old but the staff is a lovely family that will give you a very charming welcome and a great, traditional breakfast.
+Budget Guest House – Haddad Hotel– The facilities and rooms are very old but the staff is a lovely family that will give you a very charming welcome and a great, traditional breakfast.
 With an awesome location, close to the old city, this is the best place for budget travelers and backpackers.
+Online booking not available.

 Mid-range Hotel – Via Mina Hotel – Being the top rated hotel in Tripoli, Via Mina has a kind of rustic style but with very modern facilities at the same time.
 It is located right in front of the sea, has a great pool and the staff will bless you with great hospitality.